 - observation

-- · folios of work
+- folios of work

 - questioning

 - projects

 - written and practical tasks.

-Students are provided with the opportunity to do structured workplace learning, where they could work in a real construction workshop environment.
+Students are provided with the opportunity to do structured workplace learning, where they could work in a real engineering workshop environment.

-- CPC31411 Certificate III in Construction Waterproofing - CPC40110 Certificate IV in Building and Construction - work within a construction business or organisation
+- MEM3112 Certificate III in Engineering

+- MEM40115 Certificate IV in Engineering

+- work within an engineering business or organisation

-Certificate III in Fitness - SIS30321
+Certificate III in Fitness - SIS30321 + Certificate II in Sport & Recreation - SIS20115

-SIS30321 Certificate III in Fitness
+SIS30321 Certificate III in Fitness + SIS20115 Certificate II in Sport & Recreation